 Grant and Proposal Writing (Spring 2022; graduate): In this class we’ll cover the basics of grant writing including how to analyze funding opportunities, respond to a request for proposal, write the different sections of a grant proposal, construct the overall argument for your grant and persuade your readers to fund your ideas, and use effective document design.
 For the major project in the class, students will work for a non-profit client to write a major proposal, and give a final presentation.
 During the second half of the semester students should plan to meet with their client as needed outside of class as well as be prepared to conduct research and work independently.

-Document Design (Spring, 2019; 2020; Fall 2022 graduate): We’ve all heard the saying ‘a picture is worth a thousand words,’ but what is it exactly about a picture (as Jay Lemke puts it) that not even a thousand words can explain?
+Document Design (Spring 2019, 2023; undergraduate; Spring 2020, Fall 2022; graduate): We’ve all heard the saying ‘a picture is worth a thousand words,’ but what is it exactly about a picture (as Jay Lemke puts it) that not even a thousand words can explain?
 In this course, we’ll investigate visual rhetoric from several theoretical perspectives: semiotics, visual culture, document design, rhetorical theory, and visualizing data.
 Students will complete short and more complex design exercises as well as a client-based final project.

 Technical and Professional Communication: Issues and Approaches (Fall, 2017; 2019, graduate): This class introduces students to rhetorical principles and key theories related to research and practice in the field.
 We explore technical communication as a discipline with a particular focus on UX, and students complete a major project in this area.